JAVA in Non-Enterprise Custom Software Development,

 Unlike with most other popular programming technologies, Java allows you to create extremely powerful back-end functionality and run the more resource-consuming operations (data retrieval, calculations, more) on the back-end.
 The latter, in turn, allows ensuring the system's fast responsiveness on the front-end.

-Whether it deals with the need to reliably safeguard a software system against malware and hacking attacks, or with the need to provide data in response to a user query without granting the user access to the system, Java is, merely, second-to-none.
+Whether it deals with the need to reliably safeguard a software system against malware and hacking attacks, or with the need to provide data in response to a user query without granting the user access to the system, Java seems to be second-to-none.

 In addition, with Java, you can easily implement multi-layer access control and, thus, further enhance the level of security your application provides.